bloiseleo/ObsidianBackup/Linguagens/Microsoft/Dotnet.md

 This is the smallest implementation of .NET.
 It's the runtime that powers Xamarin applications on mobile devices and games.
 It supports all .NET Standard versions.
 ## .NET Standard
 .NET Standard is a set of contracts rather than an implementation of .NET platform.
 Every implementation of .NET platform must supports a set of these contracts.
 Therefore, every application that targets .NET Standard can run on any implementation that supports .NET Standard.
+## Entrypoint
+Every starting point of C# application is the `Main` method.
+It can be declared inside a class or struct.
+Besides, it must be a static method.
+This method can return a lot of stuff, including non-sync return.
+Also, it can receive a parameter `string[]`.
+These parameters are command line options that you pass to your program.

+> The `Main method` and the `class` enclosing it can have any kind of accessor.